Is Zara Good or Bad?

 Why I Started This Project

 My name is Lucy, and I’m a student.
-I created this project to learn more about sustainability in the fashion industry.
-I’ve always liked fashion, but I think it’s important to understand how clothes are made and how they affect the environment.
+I created this project to learn more about sustainability in the fashion industry and brand communication around it.

 They are familiar with this brand: